hosseinshn/Velodrome/README.md

 ## Requirements
 - Python 3
 - Conda
+- The bash scripts are for Slurm cluster environments.

 To get the source files of PGx Guidelines you need to clone into its repository:
 ```